What You Need to Know About CDL Drug Testing

 When it comes to CDL drug testing, there are some things you need to know.
-For example, you need to know why the industry requires truck driving drug tests.
-You also want to know the rules that you must follow.
-Having this information makes it easier for you to remain compliant and protect your CDL.
+For example, you need to know why the industry requires truck driving drug tests, according to Section 391 of the Federal Motor Carrier’s Safety Regulation Handbook.
+In addition, you also want to know the rules that you must follow to remain compliant and protect your Commercial Drivers License (CDL).

 Know Who is Qualified to Administer Drug Tests